terrygreen0606/MERN-Auth/README.md

 MERN-boilerplate for adding/reading posts and comments.

 It implemented main authorization like JWT and protected routes.
+This is just for JWT and main blog function.

 ### After cloning
 npm run client-install